idptools/metapredict/README.md

 #### V1.0
 Change:
-Added functionality to generate graphs using a Uniprot ID as the input.
+Added functionality to generate graphs using a Uniprot ID as the input from command line.
 Added functionality to predict disorder domains.
+Added functionality to predict/graph disorder and predict disorder domains using a Uniprot ID from Python.
+Updated tests to include testing new functionality.

 #### V0.61